More Thoughts

 Five Moral Precepts/ Mindfulness Trainings

-1) Protect life, avoid violence
+1) Reverence for life, protect life, avoid violence

 3) Practice responsible sexual behavior, refrain from misusing the senses